DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 AUTHENTICATION METHODS

-The original 802.11 STANDARD included TWO OPTIONS for AUTHENTICATION:
+The original 802.11 STANDARD included TWO OPTIONS for authentication:

 - OPEN AUTHENTICATION
-    - The client sends an AUTHENTICATION REQUEST and the AP just accepts it
+    - The client sends an authentication REQUEST and the AP just accepts it
-    - The is clearly NOT a secure AUTHENTICATION method
+    - The is clearly not a secure authentication method
-    - After the client is AUTHENTICATED and associated with the AP, it’s possible to require the USER to AUTHENTICATE via other methods before ACCESS to the network is granted (ie: Starbucks WI-FI)
+    - After the client is authenticated and associated with the AP, it’s possible to require the user to authenticate via other methods before access to the network is granted (ie: Starbucks WI-FI)
 - WEP (Wired Equivalent Privacy)
-    - WEP is used to provide both AUTHENTICATION and encryption of wireless traffic
+    - WEP is used to provide both authentication and encryption of wireless traffic
     - For encryption, WEP uses the RC4 ALGORITHM
     - WEP is a “SHARED-KEY” PROTOCOL, requiring the SENDER and RECEIVER to have the same KEY
     - WEP KEYS can be 40 bits or 104 bits in length
     - The above KEYS are combined with a 24-bit “IV” (INITIALIZATION VECTOR) to bring the total length to 64 bits or 128 bits
-    - WEP encryption is NOT secure and can easily be cracked
+    - WEP encryption is not secure and can easily be cracked
-    - WEP can be used for AUTHENTICATION like this:
+    - WEP can be used for authentication like this:

 ![image](https://github.com/psaumur/CCNA/assets/106411237/86e4f243-1692-41a6-9b15-6b2e99942e50)